gohanko/yiikuochong.com/content/posts/hi-hive-reborn-reverse-engineering-part-1/index.md

 Ideally, we want it to be `javascript` -> `obfuscated javascript` which should be more readable and actually represent the original code.

-## Back to the square one and cracking an older version.
+## Back to the square one and cracking an older version
 The `hermes-dec` project README states that React Native only started targetting the Hermes VM by default after React Native v0.70.

 I thought, _what if the targetting of Hermes VM isn't actually on purpose by the developer?_ So I grabbed version `1.0.2` of the application and cracked it open.

-> CONTEXT: Hi-Hive Community v1.0.2 was released before React Native v0.70.
+> NOTE: Hi-Hive Community v1.0.2 was released before React Native v0.70.

 As predicted!
 The `index.android.bundle` file is only obfuscated Javascript, not Hermes Bytecode!